-12 Steps for Conducting a Successful Social Media Audit
+Are You Web 3.0 Ready?
+12 Steps For A Successful Social Media Audit

 Conclusion

-Get on the scale, see how your brand weighs in.
+Get on the scale, and see how your brand weighs in.

+Are you overweight on Web 2.0 and lacking any muscle in Web 3.0?

+Brands that choose not to adapt to the rapid innovative changes moving away from the reliance on big techs like Google, Facebook, and Apple will have a lower survival rate.

-Keeping your social media marketing in a healthy state creates the most opportunity for audience retention and attention.
+Keeping your social media marketing healthy creates the most opportunity for audience retention and attention.

-Scheduling social media check-ups twice a year gives brands a competitive advantage, no Fitbit required.
+This is the Web 3.0 era of the social media community, creators, and utility.

+It’s where your audience has more of a say so in your success than you do.

-Featured Image: Unsplash
+Featured Image: apghedia/Shutterstock